adam-herrala-bricker/wedding/README.md

 GitHub actions are also used to:
 - Perform a twice-daily health check on the server.
-- Check linting for the mobile app (this will later be expanded to include deployment of updates to the Google Play Store).
+- Check linting for the mobile app (this can later be expanded to include deployment of updates to the Google Play Store).

 ## Production Schematic